0x80/isolate-package/README.md

 I am not aware of any code in the official Yarn repository for re-generating a lockfile, and I am reluctant to work on this feature based on user-land code.

-Personally I do not think Yarn is very relevant anymore in 2023 so I advise you to start using PNPM instead.
+Personally, I do not think Yarn is very relevant anymore in 2023 and I recommend switching to PNPM.

 ### A Partial Workaround